 We open our 5th season with a tribute to the celebrated American composer and conductor Leonard Bernstein.
 Appearing as special guests on the program will be the Children’s Chorus of Washington and NPR’s Nina Totenberg.
 The concert will include both beloved and rarely heard choral works by Bernstein, including his 1946 Hashkiveinu for chorus and organ, the French and Latin Choruses from The Lark with narration by Ms. Totenberg, and his 1989 Missa Brevis, based on those choruses.
 We will also present excerpts from Candide and his Mass of 1971.

 Reproductions of holdings from the Library’s extensive collection will be on display including facsimiles of original manuscripts, photographs and letters.
 The concert will also include the voice of Bernstein himself in a brief audio excerpt from his famous Harvard Norton Lecture series delivered in 1973.

 Holiday Concerts in December

-On Saturday, December 13 and Sunday, December 14, the Chorale will present its winter concerts at the historic National City Christian Church.
+On Sunday, December 14 and Monday, December 22, the Chorale will present its winter concerts at the historic National City Christian Church.
 “Peace and Grace” will explore the relationship between peace within oneself and the pursuit of peace in the global community.
 The concerts will feature Kirke Mechem’s moving anthem to global peace Island in Space and the world premiere of a new Gloria by composer Scott Humburg.
 The programs will also include time-honored carols and anthems including Franz Biebl’s Ave Maria, selections from Ralph Vaughan Williams’s Hodie and other seasonal works.

 Rachmaninoff Vespers at 100